 The ancestry of Samuel James Hingston

-Raymond Perrault
+Raymond Perrault (perrault at att dot net)

-Perrault at att dot net
+October 2, 2013

 Samuel James Hingston (SJH) emigrated to Canada in the early 1800s with the 100th Regiment of Foot, fought and was wounded in the War of 1812, was married twice, once to Winifred Cavendish and once to Eleanor McGrath, had nine children and died in Hinchinbrook, Lower Canada, on 21 November 1830.
 “The internet” quite consistently shows his parents as Benezer Murdock Hingston and Priscilla Compton.
 As Chris Burgoyne summarizes it, this attribution may be the best we have, but it is not without problems, and the documentation is scarce.
 The aim of this (rather long) post is to review the evidence, add a few elements to support this claim, and voice some remaining misgivings.